Fusako Kitashirakawa: Biography

-In October 1947, the Kitashirakawa and the other branches of the Japanese Imperial Family were divested of their titles and privileges during the American occupation of Japan and became commoners.
-The former princess served as custodian and chief priestess of the Ise Shrine until her death on 11 August 1974, aged 84.
+In October 1947, the Kitashirakawa and the other branches of the Japanese Imperial Family other than patrilineal descendants of her half-brother, Emperor Taishō were divested of their titles and privileges during the Allied occupation of Japan and became commoners.
+The former princess served as custodian and chief priestess of the Ise Grand Shrine until her death on 11 August 1974, aged 84.